Matomo Analytics

 After visiting Wadi Bani Kahlid, head to the Hajar Mountains in the northwest of Oman.
 Park your car somewhere on a mountain slope and prepare for the significantly lower temperatures compared to the rest of the country.
 We found a spacious campsite with an incredible view of the canyon.

-Day 5 – Hajar Mountains ➔ Jebel Shams
+Day 5: Hadjar mountains ➔ Jebel Shams

 Get ready for a day of hiking!
 The trail starts right from your campsite and is about 13 kilometers long.
 The trail is well marked, but there are a few turns to watch out for.
 You’ll start by following the W10h trail, then take a short section of the W8 trail to the right before turning left after one kilometer to a viewpoint.
 You’ll then return the same way.